gaokanxu/lumos/docs/src/operations/best-practices/general.md

 download should be avoided.

-To avoid downloading a snapshot on restart, add the following flag to the `solana-validator` command:
+To avoid downloading a snapshot on restart, add the following flag to the `lumos-validator` command:

 ```
 --no-snapshot-fetch
 ```

-If you use this flag with the `solana-validator` command, make sure that you run `solana catchup <pubkey>` after your validator starts to make sure that the validator is catching up in a reasonable time.
+If you use this flag with the `lumos-validator` command, make sure that you run `lumos catchup <pubkey>` after your validator starts to make sure that the validator is catching up in a reasonable time.
 After some time (potentially a few hours), if it appears that your validator continues to fall behind, then you may have to download a new snapshot.